-It reflects the impact of organizational activities on individuals generally outside the organization.
-The organizational activities include: General Philanthropy, General volunteer community activities, Training and employment of handicapped persons.
+It reflects the impact of organisational activities on individuals generally outside the organisation.
+The organisational activities include: General Philanthropy, General volunteer community activities, Training and employment of handicapped persons.

 4. Environmental contribution:

 It reflects the impact of corporate activities on the environment.